GandhiCloudLab/ibm-code-engine-deploy-app/readme.md

 - Application Name : Give any name here (test-flask2)
 - Choose  `Source code ` option
-- Source Code URL - Give the github url of your source code
+- Source Code URL - Give the github url of your source code.
+You can give this url https://github.com/GandhiCloudLab/ibm-code-engine-deploy-app as well.
+It has hello-world python program.

 4. Click on `Specify build details`